Meekdavid/Pro_Tutor_Hub_API/README.md

 - **Test the API:** In IIS Manager, choose your site in the left pane, then click "Browse" to test your API in a web browser using the configured URL.
 - **Set Up CosmosDB using an Emulator:** Set up the CosmosDB using an Emulator, details can be found on the appsettings.json file.
 - **Troubleshoot:** In case of issues, check logs for errors and verify all required dependencies and configurations, including database connections and app settings.
-### **N/B:** You can deploy the .NET Core API to various platforms based on your requirements: Azure App Service, AWS Lambda, Docker Et Cetera.
+### **N/B:** You can deploy the .NET Core API to various platforms based on your requirements: Azure App Service, AWS Lambda, Docker, Et Cetera.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines: